EduardoArgenti/hello-world/README.md

 # hello-world

-This is my first repository.
-I hope it won't be the last one XD
+Hello, people!

+This is my first repository at GitHub.
+I'm getting started at the open-source community and I'm really excited about it.